 The only danger here, if anything, is actually overfeeding the pet – so take care not to overindulge here, or your Ori Pei might just assume your training sessions are snacking sessions!

-There’s no denying that the Ori Pei is a dog with a big appetite, and you’ll find that there’s definitely no challenge in having this animal tuck into some treats and snacks.
+There’s no denying that the Ori Pei is a dog with a big appetite, and you’ll find that there’s no challenge in having this animal tuck into some treats and snacks.

 If anything, the real challenge is making sure there’s not too much indulgence going on instead!